michaelhpet/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ---

-16. (The eggs of the brood need to be an odd number) Write a script that prints every other line from the input, starting with the first line.
+16. (The eggs of the brood need to be an odd number) Write a script that prints every odd line from the input, starting with the first line.
     _file_: `./102-odd`

+---

+17. ( I'm an instant star.
+Just add water and stir.)
+Write a shell script that adds the two numbers stored in the environment variables `WATER` and `STIR` and prints the result.
+    _file_: `./102-odd`

+> - `WATER` is in base `water`
+> - `STIR` is in base `stir.`
+> - The result should be in base `bestchol`

 ---